srevn/plexmon/README.md

 - Automatic detection of Plex libraries and their paths
 - Selective partial scans of only changed directories
 - Grouping of filesystem events with the same path to prevent scan overload
-- Efficient directory structure caching to reduce I/O operations
+- Directory structure caching to reduce I/O operations
 - Hash tables for cached directories and path lookups during comparisons
 - Can run as a daemon or in the foreground